CONFLATOR: Incorporating Switching Point based Rotatory Positional Encodings for Code-Mixed Language Modeling: Code-Mixing: Juxtaposition of two Languages

 The biggest hindrance in the adoption of SoTA Transformer-based LMs for code-mixing can be attributed to data scarcity.
 While Transformer-based \cite{DBLP:journals/corr/VaswaniSPUJGKP17} architectures such as BERT and GPT have set new benchmarks in the domain of language modeling, they are infamous for their low sample efficiency.
 In other words, the voracious data appetite of Transformers and the lack of substantial code-mixed datasets in the community is the primary reason for the technological hindrances in the area of code-mixed language modeling compared to vanilla language modeling.

 To corroborate the aforementioned arguments, we experiment with Transformer-based models such as GPT-2 and BERT for code-mixing.
 We empirically observe that these models perform poorly on tasks involving code-mixed data.
-Our hypothesis is as follows: Since information related to switching point is a major component in the context of code mixed context, it should thus be incorporated in downstream processing.
-Switching points are the bottleneck for a model's processing of code-mixed data and the reason for poor performance using SoTA neural language models \cite{chatterjere-EtAl:2020:LREC}.
+Our hypothesis is as follows: Since information related to switching point is a major component in the context of code-mixed content, it should thus be incorporated in downstream processing.
+Switching points are a bottleneck for a model's processing of code-mixed data and the reason for poor performance using SoTA neural language models \cite{chatterjere-EtAl:2020:LREC}.
 Switching points play a crucial factor when dealing with CM data.
 In the next few sections, we discuss various positional encoding approaches, switching points, and our approaches for language modeling on code-mixed data.
 Our key contributions are:

-\begin{itemize} \item We propose \textit{CONFLATOR}, an LM system that incorporates switching point related positional information. \item Our system improves the performance of existing models and achieves a new SoTA. \item We investigate, experiment with, and introduce various switching point based positional encoding techniques. \item We introduce a novel Switching Point based Rotary matrix for Rotary Positional Encoding (RoPE).
+\begin{itemize} \item We propose \textit{CONFLATOR}, an LM system that incorporates switching point related positional information. \item Our system improves the performance of existing models and achieves a new SoTA on two tasks. \item We investigate, experiment with, and introduce various switching point based positional encoding techniques. \item We introduce a novel Switching Point based Rotary matrix for Rotary Positional Encoding (RoPE). \item We curate a new dataset of code-mixed tweets.

 \end{itemize}